I was born next to a hole (2024)

 hands

-I climb into the hole
+I climb into Hole

 but do not land